TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-3.md

 }
 ```

-The following is a request for a transfer of 1.23 ETH from a crypto exchange from a customer to a customer at another hosted wallet, which doesn't include any settlement information.
+The following is a request for a transfer of 1.23 ETH from a crypto exchange from a customer to a customer at another hosted wallet, which does not include settlement information.
 This allows the parties negotiate settlement as part of the authorization flow:

 ```json
 {